 - Food and drink are not permitted in Special Collections or Archives areas, including room 170.

-- Alcoholic beverages are not permitted in the library except when provided for library-sponsored events and confined to the Athenaeum.
+- Alcoholic beverages are not permitted in the library.

 Goals.
 We established our food and drink guidelines with the following goals in mind:

-- To create an environment of mutual respect and to promote learning.
+- Create an environment of mutual respect and to promote learning.

-- To preserve our library collections and protect our facility from pests and harmful molds.
+- Preserve our library collections and protect our facility from pests and harmful molds.

-- To help to ensure the health and safety of all library users and a long life for library collections, furnishings, and equipment.
+- Ensure the health and safety of all library users and a long life for library collections, furnishings, and equipment.

-- To promote recycling of appropriate food and drink packaging.
+- Promote recycling of appropriate food and drink packaging.

-- To respect our hard-working custodial staff by taking responsibility for our personal behavior.
+- Respect our hard-working custodial staff by taking responsibility for our personal behavior.

-- To continue to direct library funds to purchasing library resources that support the curriculum, rather than to replacing materials, furnishings, and equipment damaged by food and drink.
+- Continue to direct library funds to purchasing library resources that support the curriculum, rather than to replacing materials, furnishings, and equipment damaged by food and drink.